SECTION 1. Chapter 111 of the General Laws is hereby amended following section 5R by inserting thefollowing section:

-“School”, any educational institution including but not limited to any public or private elementary, middle, high school, junior college, college, university, school of medicine, or law school.
+“School”, any educational institution including but not limited to any public or private elementary, middle, high school, junior or community college, college, university, school of medicine, or law school.

 (d) Product Restrictions.
 No cleaning product may be used in any school, day care center, public building, or common area of public housing in Massachusetts unless said cleaning product is contained on the list of safer cleaning products established by the commissioner pursuant to this section.

 (f) Training.
-The division of occupational safety, in consultation with the commissioner, shall establish a program to require the training of all cleaning personnel in the use and disposal of the products on the safer cleaning products list in the field, at day care centers, schools, public buildings, and public housing with the cooperation of the cleaning personnel who actually use and dispose of the products in the course of their employment.
-Furthermore, the division of occupational safety will develop training guidelines and develop a plan for implementation that ensures training for all custodial staff.
+The division of occupational safety, in consultation with the department shall develop guidelines for the training of all cleaning personnel in the use and disposal of the products on the safer cleaning products list in the field, at day care centers, schools, public buildings, and public housing with the cooperation of the cleaning personnel who actually use and dispose of the products in the course of their employment and work with agencies and others to ensure their knowledge and implementation of such guidelines.

 (g) Accommodation of Chemically Sensitive Individuals.
 Nothing in this section shall preclude an individual from requesting a facility to use or for a facility from using a cleaning product not on the safer cleaning products list as an accommodation to a person who is chemically sensitive.

-(i) Penalties.
+(h) Penalties.
 Any facility manager or owner who uses a cleaning product in violation of this act shall be punished by a fine of not less than five hundred dollars nor more than one thousand dollars.
 Any person who sells, or distributes a cleaning product in violation of this act shall be punished by a fine of not less than one thousand dollars and not more than twenty-five thousand dollars for each twenty-four hour period during which such violation occurs.
-The department of public health may seize any cleaning product held for sale or distribution in violation of this section.
-The seized cleaning product shall be forfeited.

 SECTION 2.
 Section 1 shall take effect one year from the date of enactment.